tapis-project/uh-hpc-in-the-cloud/block3/intro-singularity.md

 ### 2.4 Check Installation

+ACK!
+UNFORTUNATELY SINGULARITY HUB IS DOWN FOR MAINTENANCE - NORMALLY SHUB PULLS WORK - WE WILL JUST RUN THE DOCKER PULLS TODAY - YOU CAN COME BACK LATER AND TRY SHUB EXAMPLES WHEN THE HUB IS BACK UP.

 Singularity should now be installed on your laptop or VM, or loaded on the HPC, you can check the installation with:

 ```